 - Chamomilla – For crying, upset, and inability to sleep.

-- Nux vomica – for nausea, vomitting, constipation
+- Nux vomica – for nausea, vomiting, constipation

 - Apis mellifica – insect bites, stings

-#8 – Essential oils for stress (experiment with what your child likes.
-Some suggestions lavender- not for boys as it may be estrogenic, chamomile, ylang-ylang), teething (high quality clove oil can be applied directly to inflamed gums for a natural analgesic)
+#9 – Essential oils for stress (experiment with what your child likes.
+Some suggestions: lavender (not for boys as it may be estrogenic), chamomile, ylang-ylang), teething (high quality clove oil can be applied directly to inflamed gums for a natural analgesic).

-#9 – Aloe Plant- grows easily (read: hard to kill) in any window.
-For most sunburns or other non-emergent burns, aloe with help soothe and cool scorched skin.
-Cut a spear at it’s base, slice it length-wise with a sharp knife and smooth directly onto skin.
+#10 – Aloe plant– grows easily (read: hard to kill) in any window.
+For most sunburns or other non-emergent burns, aloe will help soothe and cool scorched skin.
+Cut a spear at its base, slice it length-wise with a sharp knife and smooth directly onto skin.

-#10 – A BIG Medicine dropper to administer herbs or supplements that don't already come with one.
+#11 – A BIG medicine dropper to administer herbs or supplements that don't already come with one.

 And lastly – though not natural by any stretch of the imagination…

-#11 – Children's Ibuprofen/Advil (not acetaminophen/Tylenol) as a last resort for extreme pain accompanying fevers or teething that is keeping your child from getting the rest he needs to get better.
+#13 – Children's ibuprofen/Advil (not acetaminophen/Tylenol) as a last resort for extreme pain accompanying fevers or teething that is keeping your child from getting the rest he needs to get better.
+This one is dye and paraben free.
 See my article on Fever Fears for more info as to why these medicines should be avoided or used sparingly only.